lnkl26/capstone/Sprint Folders/Sprint 1 Documentation/JJaCL_Requirements.md

 ## Brief problem statement

-This should be 1-2 paragraphs describing what the motivation is for the project.
-What is the problem to be solved?

 Neurodivergent individuals, specifically those with ADHD or are Autistic, may struggle with executive functioning, task management, and maintaining consistent eating habits.
 This project aims to create an all-in-one task management and food tracking system designed for neurodivergent users in mind.
 Most apps geared towards these individuals often have features that are paywalled or follow a subscription-based model, we would like to avoid this and prioritize accessibility instead.

 ## System Requirements

-What system configuration needs to run your proposed system (including anything third party that is needed to run your system).

 A modern web browser that supports HTML5, CSS3, and JavaScript ES6+ are needed for the system to run.
 Possible browsers are Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.
 Note, these browsers need to be running the latest version of themselves.
 This is to ensure that the browsers are able to support IndexedDB and localStorage, which is what we will be using for data storage.
 Browsers also need to support Service Workers (for offline support and caching) and Web Manifest (for progressive web app development) in order for the system to work as intended.
 Any device that can run these browsers should be able to run our web app.